remix-run/react-router/docs/api.md

 > **Note:**
 >
-> The history package is React Router's main dependency and many of the
+> The `history` package is React Router's only dependency and many of the
 > core types in React Router come directly from that library including
 > `Location`, `To`, `Path`, `State`, and others.
 You can read more about
 > the history library in [its documentation](https://github.com/remix-run/history/tree/main/docs).